Jones Sewing Machine Company

-The Jones Sewing Machine Company was a British manufacturer of sewing machines founded in 1860 by William Jones and Thomas Chadwick under the name Chadwick and Jones that later become known as the Jones Sewing Machine Company.
+The Jones Sewing Machine Company was a British manufacturer of sewing machines founded in 1860 by William Jones and Thomas Chadwick under the name Chadwick and Jones, which later became known as the Jones Sewing Machine Company.
+The company produced sewing machines for almost 100 years, before being acquired by Brother Industries in 1968.

 History

-William Jones started making sewing machines in 1859 and in 1860 formed a partnership with Thomas Chadwick.
-As Chadwick & Jones they manufactured sewing machines at Ashton-under-Lyne until 1863.
-Their machines used designs from Howe and Wilson produced under licence.
+As a master machinist, William Jones started making sewing machines in 1859 and in 1860 formed a partnership with his fellow lodger and master machinist, Thomas Chadwick.
+As Chadwick & Jones, they manufactured sewing machines at Ashton-under-Lyne until 1863.
+Their machines used designs from Howe and Wilson, produced under licence.
 Thomas Chadwick later joined Bradbury & Co.
-William Jones opened a factory in Guide Bridge, Manchester in 1869.
+William Jones joined his brother to continue the business, opening a factory in Guide Bridge, Manchester in 1869.
 In 1893 a Jones advertising sheet claimed that this factory was the "Largest Factory in England Exclusively Making First Class Sewing Machines".
 The firm was renamed as the Jones Sewing Machine Co.
 Ltd and was later acquired by Brother Industries of Japan, in 1968.
 The Jones name still appeared on the machines till the late 1980s.

-The Jones patent for his popular Serpent Neck model appeared in 1879.
+The Jones patent for his popular Serpent Neck model (also known as the Cat-Back and Serpentine model) appeared in 1879.
 These were manufactured until 1909.

-The "Serpentine" machines formed a lock stitch using a reciprocating (i.e., linear fore/aft motion) boat shuttle, while later models used a vibrating shuttle.
+The Serpentine machines formed a lock stitch using a reciprocating (i.e., linear fore/aft motion) boat shuttle, while later models used a vibrating shuttle.

+The B model received the 1884 Northampton Leather Exhibition prize for the best machine for closing boot uppers and general leather work.

 The CS Family model was produced for many years.
 One version of it has "As Supplied to Her Majesty Queen Alexandra" written along the shoulder and like many Jones machines displayed very ornamental decoration ensuring that many are still kept in good condition as decorative items.
 You can find Jones machines and advertising with reference to her as "Princess Alexandra" and "Queen Alexandra" and there is a reliable account that while at technical school she did use a Jones machine.